heeler/Combinadic/README.md

 as a python module.
 The Jamfile can be use as a template for building other C++ projects to export to python.
 The command to build the module is:
 > b2
+It does require that [Boost](http://www.boost.org) be installed and if you wish to use another compiler will need minor modification.

 Dependencies